 Criminal defense law can have incredibly high stakes.
 If you’re a legal professional who practices criminal defense law, you may be trying to help ease sentences that otherwise could keep someone in prison for their whole life.
 Whether you’re working in high-profile cases, low-profile cases, or somewhere in the middle, getting information with a public and private records search engine is an extremely important part of clearing your client’s name.
 Here’s how legal research software can help you practice criminal defense law.

 When you first take on a client, you need to know everything about that client’s background and history.
 Although you want to believe your client will give you the information you’re looking for, you can’t always just blindly trust that your client will be honest.
-Instead, you can do that research on your own, utilizing a public records search engine with background screen software to mitigate your risk of overlooking some information.
+Instead, you can do that research on your own, utilizing a public records search engine to perform a background investigation and mitigate your risk of overlooking some information.

 - Taking on a client should be a fairly in-depth process, and you need to know a lot about that person’s background.

 - It’s often a bad idea to just take your client’s word for granted, especially when it comes to their background.

 - Get information from your client, then double-check it with a public records search engine for best results.

 Get a criminal defense law firm software to help negotiate with prosecutors

 One important part of criminal defense is negotiating with prosecutors.
 If you don’t believe you’ll be able to win a case, you may be able to go directly to the prosecutors and work out a deal in exchange for not having to go to court.
 However, if you want to negotiate with prosecutors in the best way possible, you’re going to need information that proves it would be more beneficial to settle out of court than drag the case out.
 You can get that information through a public records search engine that provides powerful searches and reports.